2023 Solar Incentives Guide for South Brunswick, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.
+When someone says "solar incentives," you probably think of federal incentives first.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a specified percentage of the money you spend installing solar panels.

-To better understand how the ITC might apply to you, reach out to your local South Brunswick solar panel installation expert and ask for more information.
+To best understand how the ITC will apply to you, get in touch with your local South Brunswick solar panel installation expert and request more information.

 State & Local Solar Incentives